jimparis/esphome-cfg/README.md

 Right after running that command, briefly touch GND to the exposed CEN finger on the Wifi module

-After flashing, you should see a "kickstart-xxxx" WiFI appear.
+After flashing, you should see a "kickstart-bk7231n" WiFI appear.